elehoff/elehoff.github.io/_pages/cv.md

 Research and Teaching Interests
 ======
-Modern Jewish history, history of the family, history of economic life, religion, gender and sexuality
+Modern Jewish history, history of the family, history of economic life, religion, gender and sexuality, digital humanities

 Publications
 ======